- What does Flutter provide?

 Where can I get support?

-If you think you’ve encountered a bug, please file it in our issue tracker.
-We encourage you to use Stack Overflow for “HOWTO” type questions.
-For discussions, please join our mailing list at email@example.com.
+If you think you’ve encountered a bug, file it in our issue tracker.
+You might also use Stack Overflow for “HOWTO” type questions.
+For discussions, join our mailing list at email@example.com or seek us out on Discord.

 How do I get involved?